astra-vision/PaSCo/README.md

       ```
 > [!NOTE]
-> During training, the reported metric is lower than the final metrics because we limit the number of voxels to prevent running out of memory.
+> During training, the reported metric is lower than the final metrics because we limit the number of generated voxels to prevent running out of memory.
 The final metric is determined during evaluation and is used solely to assess if the training is progressing well.

 ## 4.1.2 Evaluation
 1. Download the pretrained checkpoint at [here]() and put it into `ckpt` folder or use your trained checkpoint.